cntehang/public-dev-docs/frontend/angular-best-practices.md

 - Use `ngDestroy()` to clear resources such as unsubscribing from observables.
 - Use asynchronous methods to update properties and know the `NgZone` concept to avoid the `ExpressionChangedAfterItHasBeenCheckedError` error.

+## Change Detection Strategy

+It is recommended to use the `ChangeDetectionStrategy.OnPush` strategy for better performance.
+Correspondingly, use `@Input` with immutable objects and the `async` pipe in components.

+The default change detection strategy `ChangeDetectionStrategy.Default`runs change detection for all possible operations, thus it is not efficient in many cases.
+When use `ChangeDetectionStrategy.OnPush` change detection strategy, Angular runs change detection only in two cases: 1) The `@Input` reference changes (the `===` comparison changes), and 2) A DOM event such as a button click originated from the component or one of its children.
+It ignores all timers, promises and HTTP events.
+An exception is that when you use the `async` pipe to display data from asynchrounous operations like HTTP requests or promises, the `async` pipe marks the component to be checked by calling the `ChangeDetectorRef.markForCheck()` method.

 ## Forms

 Only use the reactive Form, not Template Form.
 Template forms are asynchornous and event-driven.
 They are also not as flexible as reactive forms.